Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/RespondingToActions.md

 ### Debugging Actions

-To see currently enabled Actions and their bound Controls, use the [Input Debugger](xref:input-system-debugging#debugging-actions).
+To refer to currently enabled Actions and their bound Controls, use the [Input Debugger](xref:input-system-debugging#debugging-actions).

 You can also use the [`InputActionVisualizer`](xref:input-system-debugging#inputactionvisualizer) component from the Visualizers sample to get an on-screen visualization of an Action's value and Interaction state in real-time.

 ### Using Actions with multiple players

 You can use the same Action definitions for multiple local players (for example, in a local co-op game).
-For more information, see documentation on the [Player Input Manager](xref:input-system-player-input-manager) component.
+For more information, refer to documentation on the [Player Input Manager](xref:input-system-player-input-manager) component.